 More than can be listed

 So much has happened.
 So many beautiful places and inspiring people we were fortunate enough to visit, even though we had to give lots of others a miss.
-So much positivity, love and happiness has been created and shared.
+So much positivity, love and happiness have been created and shared.
 Thank you all for a wonderful time!
 Some of the experiences and encounters from our Tour de Europe found their way onto this website already:

-- Celebrating birth and many birthdays
+- Celebrating a birth and many birthdays

 - Exploring Heligoland

 - Sharing our love for Drenthe with friends

 - Visiting Berlin in summer and winter, among other cities like Maastricht or Münster